robinhowlett/robinhowlett.github.com/_posts/2026-08-17-the-design-decisions-behind-redboarder.markdown

 Committing is only half the loop; the other half is finding out *why*.

 The reveal shows the finish, the payoffs, and each horse's **actual PR**, so you can compare how the field really rated to how you read it.
-Then there's a **race replay**: an animated reconstruction of the race with a live win-probability curve from gate to wire and a per-horse trip assessment (who got a pace collapse to close into, who was compromised).
-It's the difference between "you were wrong" and "you were wrong *because the pace didn't fall apart the way you expected*," which is the only kind of feedback that makes you better.
-The replay is rendered from the chart data itself, which is also how it dodges the licensing swamp of race video.

 A separate reflection step then debriefs the race around **calibration**: not just did you win, but were you right for the right reasons.
 You can lose a bet on a good decision and win one on a bad one, and a practice tool that only tracks the money teaches you the wrong lesson.

+### The race replay

+The reveal had to be more than a verdict.
+You commit blind, a read and a bet on the line, and that tension has to pay off with something better than a results page telling you flatly whether you were right.
+So the centrepiece of the reveal is a **race replay**: an animated reconstruction from gate to wire, with a live **win-probability curve** running underneath it and a per-horse **trip assessment** on top, who got the pace collapse to close into, who was stuck, who was compromised.

+The curve is what makes it a moment rather than a scoreboard.
+You watch your horse loom at the top of the stretch and the line climb toward him, then watch a closer you threw out eat the whole thing up in the final sixteenth.
+That's the difference between "you were wrong" and "you were wrong *because the pace didn't fall apart the way you expected*," and the second one is the only feedback that makes you better.

+There's a constraint hiding in here that turned into the best part of it.
+I don't have race video, and licensing it is a swamp.
+So the replay is rendered from the **chart data itself**, and that turns out to beat video for this: a data-drawn replay can carry the probability curve and the trip notes synced to every call, which footage never could.
+The thing I couldn't afford would have been worse than the thing the limitation forced.
+It stays honest and cheap in the bargain, drawn from the same gated data as everything else.

 ### Why three system prompts, not one